top of page

 Linda Botha

-Classical Pilates Instructor
+Comprehensive Pilates Instructor

 After completing my training in classical pilates I started a home studio (Spring Punk Pilates) in 2018.
 In 2021 I transitioned to teaching from commercial studios, specializing in duet and private sessions for clients with a variety of activity levels.
 In addition to my classical training, I have also been incorporating influences from other lineages (Stott & BASI) and drawn inspiration from other styles, e.g. Fuse pilates (Mariska Breland) and Glo Pilates (Anula Maiberg).
 With a background in biochemistry and science, my teaching philosophy is to join my students on a journey of exploration to learn their own bodies' preferences and pattern new, more balanced ways of movement.
 My focus on 'harnessing the power of the spring' in the various pieces of pilates equipment, essentially relies on the feedback of the springs as teacher to and inform different muscles/ muscle groups during dynamic movement.
 I view Pilates as the supporting platform which enables my students to do what they love to do outside the studio with strength, balance and resilience.